adtrak-core/adtrak-components-frontend/components/logos/README.md

 ## WordPress Integration

-When integrating the logos component into the Adtrak WordPress boilerplate, use the following include to pass WP data into the component:
+Use the following guide to add the *Downloads* module to your website:

-1. Create a new file in your `js` folder: `_resources/js/simple-carousel.js`
+- Create a new file in your `_resources/js` folder: `_resources/js/simple-carousel.js`

-2. Copy the JS code from `simple-carousel.js` in the `assets` tab into this new file
+- Copy the JS code from `simple-carousel.js` in the `assets` tab into this new file

+- Go to the Wordpress Admin panel

+- Go to the site options page in your Wordpress Admin panel and add some "logos" items

+- In your theme, create a `_views/components/logos.twig` file

+- Go to Fractal and copy the code you would like from the View tab

+- Paste the code into `_views/components/logos.twig`

-3. Add the following CSS to the bottom of your `_resources/styles/main.scss` file
+-.
+Add the following CSS to the bottom of your `_resources/styles/main.scss` file

 ```
 .carousel-container {